 and non-conversational if it uses '='

 symbol in its definition.
-If term is conversational, the matching algorithm will look into the conversation context short-term-memory (STM) to seek the matching tokens for this term.
-Note that the terms that were fully or partially matched using tokens from the conversation context will contribute a smaller weight to the overall intent matching weight since these terms are less specific.
-Non-conversational terms will be matched using tokens found only in the current user input without looking at the conversation context.onMatch(...)
+If term is conversational, the matching algorithm will look into the conversation context short-term-memory (STM) to seek the matching entities for this term.
+Note that the terms that were fully or partially matched using entities from the conversation context will contribute a smaller weight to the overall intent matching weight since these terms are less specific.
+Non-conversational terms will be matched using entities found only in the current user input without looking at the conversation context.onMatch(...)

 will be called when this intent is the best match detected.min=1, max=1